Benedikttk/ppmnm/README.md

 # Examination project: Number 2 - [Akima sub-spline](https://github.com/Benedikttk/ppmnm/tree/main/Eksamen)
 My assignment is to implement the Akima (sub-)spline interpolation.
 I have used Inspiration from "Yet Another Introduction to Numerical Methods" version June 16, 2023, D.V.
-Fedorov [The Book](http://212.27.24.106:8080/prog/book/book.pdf) and has also been our curriculum.
+Fedorov [The Book](http://212.27.24.106:8080/prog/book/book.pdf), and this has also been part our curriculum.

+# Overall Rating
+I would self-rate the [exam](https://github.com/Benedikttk/ppmnm/tree/main/Eksamen) to 9/10 points and I have a total of 70/100 points for the [Homework](https://github.com/Benedikttk/ppmnm/tree/main/Assignments) giving a final score of 7.6.

 AkimaSpline.cs:
 Here's a brief overview of the code: [AkimaSpline.cs](https://github.com/Benedikttk/ppmnm/blob/main/Eksamen/AkimaSpline.cs)